Mazars is committed to dealing responsibly, openly and professionally with concerns about possible malpractice within the firm.

 Maliciously making a false allegation under this policy will constitute gross misconduct and will be investigated under the firm’s disciplinary procedure.
 Anyone found to have maliciously made a false allegation may be dismissed without pay or pay in lieu of notice.

 In certain circumstances an individual may bring an employment claim against their colleague if they believe they have suffered a detriment, or believe they have been victimised, bullied or harassed.

 What to do if you have a concern

 Mazars’ team members: If you have any concerns about malpractice that you would like to raise, please speak to your Line Manager or Line Partner in the first instance.
 You can do this orally or in writing.
-If, for any reason, you feel unable to raise the matter with one of these people you should refer the matter to another partner or your Business Unit leader.
+If, for any reason, you feel unable to raise the matter with one of these people you should refer the matter to another partner or your Management Unit leader.
 When raising your concern, please make sure the person you raise the matter with knows you are raising it under this procedure.
 If it is not appropriate to report this matter directly to someone in Mazars then please use the confidential reporting hotline (see details below).